 Students are urged to use their freedom in the University community to develop habits of responsibility which lead to the achievement of these personal and social values.
 Responsible student behavior requires observance of the Student Conduct Code, which is based on respect for the dignity and worth of each person and the requirements for successful community life.

 Relations among all persons should be characterized by mutual respect and equality.
-Sexism, sexual harassment and sexual coercion of any sort are wrong and constitute a violation of fundamental moral requirements and state law.
+The University denounces all forms of sexism and racism.
+Sex discrimination, sexual harassment, and sexual coercion of any sort are wrong and constitute a violation of fundamental moral requirements and state and federal law.
 Minimally responsible behavior requires that no one take sexual advantage of another.

-The University enforces all laws relevant to alcohol and controlled substances, and further, by policy, strongly discourages the use of illegal substances at any time.
+The University enforces all laws relevant to alcohol and controlled substances and further strongly discourages the use of illegal substances at any time.
 The University disseminates and encourages the dissemination by others of information concerning the responsible use of alcohol.

 The University is a compassionate community.
 In its treatment of students, it recognizes the wisdom both of letting students experience the consequences of their actions and of providing the opportunity to learn and grow in ways that can overcome past difficulties.
 The University provides ongoing student support through the health center, counseling services, and the academic advising process.